fair-acc/gnuradio4/core/README.md

 * [(sub-) flow-graph](#Flow-Graph) refers to a collection of interconnected processing elements, often referred to as *blocks*, *nodes* or *vertices*, that perform signal processing operations on data.
 The graph represents the flow of data from one block to another, with blocks performing computations on the data at each step.
 Each graph may contain sub-flow-graphs.
-For the specific implementation, see [graph.hpp](graph.hpp).
+For the specific implementation, see [Graph.hpp](Graph.hpp).
 * [Block/Node/Vertex](#Blocks) is a single processing element that performs a specific signal processing operation through a general `work()` function.
 Blocks are the building blocks of a flow-graph and can be thought of as vertices in a graph, and *ports* are their input/output connections to neighboring blocks for data streaming, streaming tags,